luistatera/animal-classifier/README.md

 ## 📚 Key Learnings

-- Hands-on experience with CNNs in PyTorch
+- Hands-on experience with CNNs and ResNet
 - Applied real-world ML practices: data prep, tuning, and evaluation
 - Gained practical insights into experimentation and critical thinking in ML